How Parents Actually Manage Their Kids’ Schedules Today (And Why It Breaks)

 Game Day

-You’re confirming details at the last minute:
+You’re confirming details last minute:

 • “What time is it again?”